Homesteader’s “How-To” Guide on Vacationing

 How to Find a Sitter: Step 1 on The Guide to Vacationing

-I heard a really great podcast about this topic the other day on The Small Town Homestead‘s podcast, Modern Homesteading Podcast and thought “What a great topic”.
+I heard a really great podcast a while ago that talked about finding a sitter on the homestead and thought “What a great topic”.
 You don’t often see blog posts on how to take a vacation while having a full-time homestead, so my guide to vacationing was born.
 There are a few platforms you can use and we’ll get to those soon but the best idea is to first approach your family and/or friends.
-Harold Thornbro covered this topic in his episode “Q & A Episode: Mistakes, Regrets, Farm Sitters, Soil Tests and More“.

 Platforms to Use for Finding Sitters